elastic/kibana/rfcs/text/0011_global_search.md

    */
   results: ResultType[];
   /**
    * Is the search complete.
-Will only be true during the last emission of the `GlobalSearchServiceStart.search` observable.
+Will only be true during the last emission of the `GlobalSearchServiceStart.search` result observable.
    * A search is considered complete either when all underlying providers completed their observable, or when the timeout is reached.
    */
   complete: boolean;